The Bankrate promise

-Fortunately, there is a way to pay off this debt without worrying about high interest rates: You can transfer it to a new credit card that offers 0 percent interest on balance transfers for a limited time.
-Many credit cards offer 0 percent interest on transferred debt for 12 to 18 months.
-If you pay the debt off during this time, you won’t pay any more interest.
+Fortunately, there is a way to pay off this debt without worrying about high interest rates: you can transfer it to a new credit card that offers 0 percent intro APR on balance transfers for a limited time.
+Many credit cards offer 0 percent interest on transferred debt for 12 to 18 months, making it easier to pay off debt quicker.

 After the introductory period ends, though, your new card’s interest rate will revert to its standard APR.
-If you fail to pay off this debt before the 0 percent offer ends, the amount you still owe will accrue interest at this normal APR.
+If you fail to pay off this debt before the 0 percent offer ends, the amount you still owe will accrue interest at this regular APR.

 Many credit card providers offer balance transfer cards, including Discover.
 So how do you make a balance transfer with a Discover credit card?
 Balance transfers take just a few quick steps to complete, whether you prefer to handle the process online or over the phone.
 Here’s what you need to know.

 How to do a Discover balance transfer

 How to do a balance transfer online

 Step 1: If you’d like to do your Discover balance transfer online, log in to your Discover account.
 Look for the drop-down menu labeled “Manage” and select the “Balance Transfer” option.

 Step 2: From there, depending on which Discover credit card you have and what special offers are currently associated with that card, you might be taken to a page that asks you to choose between two options for a balance transfer.
 Discover will try to estimate how much money you’ll save with each option, but make sure you use the “Customize savings calculations” button to determine which option would be better for the balance you plan to transfer to the card.